 About our Livestock

 Here at Fossil Ridge Farms we raise several different kinds of livestock.
-Mainly we raise beef cattle, meat goats, pigs and some poultry.
-All of our animals are raised with one purpose in mind and that is to provide food in the short and long term.
-Our breeding standards and philosophy are the same for all these animals.
+We raise beef cattle, meat goats, pigs and some poultry.
+All of our animals are raised with one purpose in mind and that is to provide high quality protein to feed people.
+However, wether an animal is destined to be a breeder or go straight down the road to become meat, our breeding standards and philosophy remain the same for all animals.

 Sound Structure (topline, legs, feet etc.)